avillalain/terraform-gcp-base-networking/README.md

 bundle install --binstubs
 ```

 Install and configure your [gcloud-sdk](https://cloud.google.com/sdk/gcloud/).
-Create a google project, and store the `project id` in an environmental variable called `GOOGLE_PROJECT_ID`.
+Create a google project, and store the `project id` in an environmental variable called `GOOGLE_PROJECT`.
 You must also have a `Service` account with the following roles:

 - `Compute Network Admin`